Best products for hand eczema

 But not all dishwashing gloves are created equally.
 I hate it when dishwashing gloves wear out after just a few weeks, and start leeching liquid into my hands.
 It defeats the purpose of having a barrier between my hands and the dishwashing soap.
 Plus, it feels pretty gross to have moist gloves.

-I finally found my favorite kind of dishwashing glove in the whole universe: these Playtex Living Premium Protection dishwashing gloves usually last me at least a few months before they start to wear thin.
+I finally found my favorite dishwashing gloves in the whole universe: these Playtex Living Premium Protection dishwashing gloves.
+One pair usually lasts me at least a few months before it starts to wear thin.

-I know that my hands will always be dry before, during, and after washing dishes if I wear these gloves.
 They’re just the right length, too (they extend about six inches past my wrists, so they hit the middle of my forearm).
-This generally is long enough to keep water from entering the top of the gloves.
+This generally is long enough to keep water from entering the top of the gloves, so my hands stay dry and don’t have to come into contact with any soap.

 Product 2: Dove Beauty Bar for Sensitive Skin

 This isn’t specific to hand eczema, more of a recommendation for sensitive skin, but I think that it’s really important to use body soap or body wash that doesn’t contain fragrances.
-And one that is specifically marketed to “sensitive skin.”
+It also helps to look for something that says it is suitable for “sensitive skin.”
+However, keep in mind that this is not a guarantee that it’s safe: I have definitely seem some “sensitive skin” products that still contain potentially irritating ingredients.
 I remember one time in college when I tried to use Ivory bar soap, and my skin started forming little bumps everywhere.
-It was either the fragrance of the sodium tallowate (which is what makes something a proper “soap” but can be very drying for sensitive skin).
+It was either the fragrance or the sodium tallowate (which is what makes something a proper “soap” but can be very drying for sensitive skin).

 Dove Beauty Bar for Sensitive Skin doesn’t contain sodium tallowate, so it has to classify itself as a “beauty bar” rather than a bar soap.
 But I use it just like a bar soap, and it keeps my skin pretty happy.
 It also doesn’t contain any fragrances.
-I like to buy it in bulk from Costco, via Google Express.
+I like to buy it in bulk from Costco or Amazon.
+Read the full review here.

 Product 3: Soft cotton gloves for treating dry skin